-Elaine Mormer is the audiology clinical education coordinator in the Department of Communication Science & Disorders.
+Elaine Mormer is associate professor and vice chair for Clinical Education, as well as the coordinator for Audiology Cinical Education in the Department of Communication Science & Disorders.
 She teaches undergraduate and graduate students in the classroom and serves as a clinical educator for AuD students.
-Mormer has published and presented continuing education programs at several national and international conferences on evidence based clinical education.
-She was the 2013 recipient of the University of Pittsburgh School of Health and Rehabilitation Sciences Dean’s Distinguished Teaching Award.
-She currently serves on the Board of Directors of the Council for Academic Programs in Communication Science and Disorders (CAPCSD) as Vice President for Standards, Credentials, and Clinical Education.
-She is a member of the American Speech Language Hearing Association (ASHA) Standing committee on Clinical Research Practice, Implementation Science, and Evidence-Based Practice.
+Mormer has published and presented continuing education programs at national and international conferences on evidence based clinical education.
+She was the 2013 recipient of the University of Pittsburgh School of Health and Rehabilitation Sciences Dean’s Distinguished Teaching Award and a 2019 co-recipient of a Provost’s Innovation in Education Award.
+Her areas of interest include Aural Rehabilitation in adults.
+She provides interprofessional education as a faculty member at the University of Pittsburgh LEND Center.
+She currently serves on the Board of Directors of the Council for Academic Programs in Communication Science and Disorders (CAPCSD) as Vice President for Clinical Education Resource Development.

 Doctor of Clinical Science in Medical Speech-Language Pathology